-On Mothers Day in 1968 (May 12), thousands of women, led by Coretta Scott King, formed the ﬁrst wave of demonstrators for the Poor People’s Campaign, one month after King’s assassination, began.
+On May 12, 1968 (Mother’s Day), thousands of women, led by Coretta Scott King, formed the ﬁrst wave of demonstrators for the Poor People’s Campaign.
+This was one month after Dr. Martin Luther King’s assassination.

-In an planning meeting in March of 1968, King described why this should be a coalition effort,
+In a planning meeting in March of 1968, King described why this should be a coalition effort,

 Many leaders of American Indian, Puerto Rican, Mexican American, and poor white communities pledged themselves to the Poor People’s Campaign.
 Read more of the history at Dr. King’s Vision: The Poor People’s Campaign of 1967-68.

 In 2018, Rev. Dr. William Barber II, Rev. Dr. Liz Theoharis, and the Repairers of the Breach launched a contemporary Poor People’s Campaign: A National Call for Moral Revival.
 Barber explained why in a May 14, 2018 conversation with Amy Goodman of Democracy Now!